If you've experienced violence in your life, you have immediate access to compassionate, sensitive medical care and treatment.

 You'll also receive follow-up, referral information and support needed to make choices about your health care needs.

-Sexual assault nurse examiners can come to schools and community groups to educate students and adults about:
+Forensic Nurse Examiners can come to schools and community groups to educate students and adults about:

 For more on education options, contact

-Karine Zakroczymski, RN, manager, sexual assault care services, at 763-236-4172.
+Karine Zakroczymski, RN, manager, Forensic Nurse Program, at 763-236-4172.

-Regardless of whether they report the incident, all victims have the right to crisis intervention, counseling, support groups, medical care and legal services.
+Regardless of whether you choose to report the assault, there are a variety of support services, including crisis intervention, counseling, support groups, medical care and legal help available.